ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Filter plugins do not use the standard configuration and documentation system described above.

-See `lib/ansible/plugins/filter <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/filter>`_ for details.
+For example filter plugins, see the source code for the `filter plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/filter>`_.

 .. _developing_inventory_plugins:

 Inventory Plugins
 -----------------

+Inventory plugins parse inventory sources and form an in-memory representation of the inventory.
 Inventory plugins were added in Ansible version 2.4.
-Inventory plugins parse inventory sources and form an in memory representation of the inventory.

 You can see the details for inventory plugins in the :ref:`developing_inventory` page.